Qatari literature: Poetry

-Although poetry no longer dwarfs other literary forms in importance, it is still a long-honored tradition which has attracted new writers in the mid- and late-1900s and even into the 21st century.
+Although poetry no longer dwarfs other literary forms in importance, it is still a long-honored tradition that has attracted new writers in the mid-and late-1900s and even into the 21st century.
 Poets such as Sheikh Mubarak bin Saif Al Thani, Hassan Al Naama, and Hajar Ahmed Hajar were prominent figures in the late 1900s.
-Around this time, females such as Kaltham Jaber, Hessa Al Awadhi and Zakiya Mal Allah also started composing poems.
-Poems were being published in newspapers, magazines and books on a large-scale for the first time.
+Around this time, females such as Kaltham Jaber, Hessa Al Awadhi, and Zakiya Mal Allah also started composing poems.
+Poems were being published in newspapers, magazines, and books on a large scale for the first time.
 Mubarak Al Thani even published a poem that would serve as Qatar's national anthem, adopted in 1996.

-Mohammed al-Ajami, a 21st century Qatari poet, was noted for his political poetry that touched on subjects such as the Arab Spring.
+Mohammed al-Ajami, a 21st-century Qatari poet, was noted for his political poetry that touched on subjects such as the Arab Spring.
 He was imprisoned in 2012 allegedly for publicly reading a poem in which he criticized Qatar's emir.
 After several different sentences were handed down, he was finally released in March 2016, after four years of detention.

 Short stories

 Short stories first became popular in the 1970s.
 Yousef Ni'ma introduced the first two collections of short stories in 1970, entitled Bint Al-Khaleej (Daughter of the Gulf) and Liqa fi Beirut (A Meeting in Bayrut).
 He went on to publish several more short stories throughout the proceeding decades.

 Kaltham Jaber was the first Qatari woman to author a collection of short stories, doing so in 1978.
 The collection was titled Ania wa Ghabat as-Samt wa at-Taraddud, and the main focus of these stories is the desire for Qatari women to have a role in restructuring social norms and cultural conceptions.
 Other women who later wrote short stories include Mai Salem, Abeer Al Suwaidi, Umm Aktham and Noura Al Saad.
 Similar to most Qatari women writers of the period, Umm Aktham (the pseudonym of Fatimah Turki) was a vocal proponent of women's rights.
-She wrote short stories criticizing Qatar's treatment of women, but also offered fair criticisms of Western countries so as not to the draw the ire of conservatives.
+She wrote short stories criticizing Qatar's treatment of women but also offered fair criticisms of Western countries so as not to draw the ire of conservatives.